 Where one of the grounds below applies the student should complete the online form.
 If the request is accepted the Teaching Office will then contact the relevant lab leader and student approving the request for rearrangement.
 The student should then discuss re-arrangement with the lab leader.
 If re-arrangement is not approved or not possible and the activity is missed the student will not be awarded the marks for the missed activity.
 The student will need to consult with their tutor regarding the possibility of an application to the EAMC in such cases.

 The department will accept self-certification of illness as a reason to re-arrange a practical session .
 This should be declared using the online form promptly on return to study.
 Re-arrangement on the grounds of illness will only be possible where self-certification has been completed.
 The number of days on which coursework may be extended or lab sessions may be re-arranged on a self-declaration basis is limited to 28.
 "Illness" includes medical appointments.

 Compassionate or religious grounds

 When applying for jobs, work placements or sponsorship, students may be invited for interview on days that conflict with coursework activities.
 Students should in the first instance seek to rearrange the interview rather than the coursework.
 If this proves impossible, then the student should try to rearrange the coursework.
-Allowances are not normally given for coursework missed through interviews.
+Such re-arrangements must be made in advance.
+Retrosepctive requests will not be accepted.

-Coursework may not be rearranged to accommodate College sporting commitments.
-Students will, wherever practicable, be allowed to rearrange coursework that conflicts with University sporting competitions (i.e. representing the University of Cambridge in a competitive event) but not for training sessions.
+Coursework may not be rearranged to accommodate College sporting commitments or College or University training sessions.
+Students will, wherever practicable, be allowed to seek to rearrange coursework that conflicts with University sporting fixtures.
+Such re-arrangements must be made in advance.
+Retrosepctive requests will not be accepted.